valentinab25/helm-charts/sources/logcentral-logspout/README.md

 # EEA - Logspout

+**Kubernetes uses containerd and has removed support for Docker control socket from version 1.24 onwards.**

 Glider Labs Logspout for docker logs to logcentral.

 Logspout Agents: To send logs from containers on rancher, users deploy a logspout infrastructure stack from the EEA Helm catalog as a DaemonSet.
 All containers in the environment will automatically send all logs to Graylog.